bufbuild-ru/docs/docs/bsr/generated-sdks/cmake/index.md

 )
 ```

-::: tip NoteThis library name must be what the BSR specifies, _not_ the name of the CMake file from step 1 or the name used with `FetchContent`.
+::: tip This library name must be what the BSR specifies, _not_ the name of the CMake file from step 1 or the name used with `FetchContent`.
 This is because it's named this way in the downloaded content from the BSR.

 :::